top of page

 Warm Neutrals with Soft Contrast

-Warm neutrals remain the most versatile and enduring foundation in bathroom design.
-Cream, sand, taupe, mushroom, warm white, and clay tones work across nearly every style—from spa-inspired to coastal and tailored modern.
+Cream, sand, taupe, mushroom, warm white, and clay tones work across nearly every style, but especially spa-inspired, coastal and modern farmhouse.

 Layering light walls with slightly darker floors or a deeper-toned vanity adds depth without overwhelming the space.
 By contrast, flat, icy gray bathrooms are beginning to feel dated.